GiLifshitz/Baby_sensor/README.md

 10. Copy the IP address displayed in the Serial Monitor and paste it into your browser to access the video stream.

 **--------------------------------------------got here**
-Install the required libraries for Arduino and ESP32 from the Arduino Library Manager.
-Example: Adafruit DHT sensor library for temperature and humidity sensors.
-Upload Code

-Open the baby_sensor.ino file in the Arduino IDE.
-Select the appropriate board and port.
-Upload the code to the Arduino and ESP32.
-Configuration
-Sensor Calibration

 Follow the calibration instructions specific to each sensor.
 Thingspeak Configuration